Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 Transformers solved these problems by looking at an entire sequence at once, considering the meaning of words and the relationships between them.

 I'm not going to try to give an in-depth explanation of transformer models here, as there are already great resources such as the Karpathy, 3Blue1Brown and Statquest channels already linked to at the start.
-In addition to those resources, I highly recommend checking out Neel Nanda's [Walkthrough of A Mathematical Framework for Transformer Circuits](https://www.youtube.com/watch?v=KV5gbOmHbjU&t=4s&ab_channel=NeelNanda) which gives a great intuition of how information flows through the model.
+In addition to those, I highly recommend checking out Neel Nanda's [Walkthrough of A Mathematical Framework for Transformer Circuits](https://www.youtube.com/watch?v=KV5gbOmHbjU&t=4s&ab_channel=NeelNanda) which gives a fantastic intuition of how information flows through the model.

-I will just try to provide a high level description of what is going on in the context of this project.
+I will just try to provide a high level description of the model in the context of this project.

-Because we are making a 'next token generator' we are looking at a particular simple flavour of transformer known as 'decoder only'. (as opposed to 'encoder-decoder', which is used for e.g. translation tasks where you want to convert one sequence into another).
+Because we are making a 'next token generator' we are looking at a simple flavour of transformer known as 'decoder only' (as opposed to 'encoder-decoder', which is used for e.g. translation tasks where you want to convert one sequence into another).

 > **Disclaimer!!!** I will be making heavy use of analogy and simplified concepts to get the general ideas across, which are definitely *not* rigorous or accurate descriptions of how the models actually work.
 In fact whilst the architecture and maths involved is remarkably simple, exactly how they create their output is still being researched, for instance in the [Mechanistic Interpretability](https://www.youtube.com/watch?v=veT2VI4vHyU&ab_channel=FAR%E2%80%A4AI) community.
+On top of all that I am a newbie to most of this stuff myself so may get a detail wrong.

 ## Token Embeddings

 The [embedding layer](https://huggingface.co/blog/getting-started-with-embeddings) is the first part of a traditional transformer.
-It is where we convert tokens from their single assigned number (or 'index') into a bigger list of numbers which act as coordinates in a high-dimensional semantic space, representing their more general meaning.
+It is where we convert tokens from their single assigned number (or 'index') into a bigger list of numbers.
+These act as coordinates in a high-dimensional semantic space where their location is supposed to represent their general meaning.

-You might expect words that have similar meanings to have similar coordinates, and a word's opposite to be on the negative of it in that particular 'semantic plane'.
+You might therefore expect words that have similar meanings to have similar coordinates, and a word's opposite to be on the negative axis of that particular 'semantic plane'.

 For example maybe 'woof' and 'bark' might have similar coordinates in the 'animal noise' plane, and 'hot' / 'cold' might be positive and negative in the temperature plane.

 This allows every token to carry much more useful, general information as it heads into the network.
 They can also be worked with mathematically now that they are in some coordinate system (or 'vector space').
-A common example used is `King - Man + Woman = Queen`.
+A common illustrative example is `King - Man + Woman = Queen`.

 ## Positional Embeddings

-The traditional text transformer architectures usually create another set of embeddings by assigning a position number to each item in the sequence, i.e 1 for the first token, 2 for the second and so on.
+The traditional text transformer architectures usually create another set of embeddings by assigning a position number to each item in the sequence, i.e. 1 for the first token, 2 for the second and so on.
+We then embed these in the same way we did for the token indexes.
 This allows the model to incorporate information about position.
 It is reasonable to assume that being the first token in a sequence might be significant for example.

-These positional embeddings are simply added to the token embeddings, combining their 'signals' into one data stream.
+These positional embeddings are simply added to the token embeddings, combining their 'signals' into the data stream.

-Because our transformer is musical, we need to change things up a little.
+Because our transformer is *musical* rather than text based, we need to change things up a little.

-Firstly, rather than assign a simple static position to each token based on its sequence position, we use [relative positional embeddings](https://www.youtube.com/watch?v=FhL8ksbtiYg&list=PLam9sigHPGwOe8VDoS_6VT4jjlgs9Uepb&index=4&t=1040s&ab_channel=ChrisMcCormickAI).
-If the token being predicted is assigned 0, the one before it would be 1, and before that 2 etc, allowing us to know how far the tokens are away relative to the current position.
+- Rather than assign a simple static position to each token based on its sequence position, we replace our absolute positions with [relative positional embeddings](https://www.youtube.com/watch?v=FhL8ksbtiYg&list=PLam9sigHPGwOe8VDoS_6VT4jjlgs9Uepb&index=4&t=1040s&ab_channel=ChrisMcCormickAI).
+In this system, if the token being predicted is for example assigned 0, the one before it would be 1, and before that 2 etc, allowing us to know how far the tokens are away relative to the current position.
 The intuition is that closer tokens to the one being predicted are probably more important.
+Perhaps every other token might be of interest, such as with our note / duration token pairs.

-Secondly, music has a cyclic counting structure of bars and beats.
+- Music has a cyclic structure of bars and beats.
 This is important information to feed to our model if we want it to learn and then generate musical output.
-To achieve this we take the absolute timestep of every token in the song and divide it by timesteps per beat and per bar to get the values we want to embed and add in.
+To achieve this we take the absolute timestep of every token in the song and divide it by timesteps per beat, and per bar, to get the values we need.
+We then embed these bar / beat numbers and add them to the data stream alongside the relative positional embeddings.

 ## Residual Pathway

 The embeddings are directly connected to the output predictions in a kind of superhighway through the network.
 Every other part of the model branches off from that stream of data, does whatever it does, then adds its output back into the stream.
-This is considered important as it prevents the original meaning of the tokens getting 'watered down' and lost as it flows through the network, as was the case with the original RNNs.
+This is considered important as it prevents the original meaning of the tokens getting lost as it flows through the network.

 It also allows the branched parts to be considered, both logically and mathematically, as independent modules (again, see the Neel Nanda walkthrough above for an awesome dive into this).